-Every action on said payment bond shall be brought in the county in which the principal or surety has its principal place of business.
-NoAny such action may not be commenced after the expiration of one year from the date on which the last of the labor was performed or material was supplied for the payment of which suchthe action is brought.
-Provided, except that in the case of a material supplier, wherewhen the amount of the claim is not ascertainable due to the unavailability of final quantity estimates, such the action may be commenced before the expiration of one year from the date on which the final quantity estimates are determined.
-The notice of claim from the material supplier to the contractor furnishing the payment bond shallmust be filed before the expiration of 90 days following the determination by the contracting authority of the final quantity estimates.
+Any such action may not be commenced after the expiration of one year from the date on which the last of the labor was performed or material was supplied for the payment of which the action is brought, except that in the case of a material supplier, when the amount of the claim is not ascertainable due to the unavailability of final quantity estimates, the action may be commenced before the expiration of one year from the date on which the final quantity estimates are determined.
+The notice of claim from the material supplier to the contractor furnishing the payment bond must be filed before the expiration of 90 days following the determination by the contracting authority of the final quantity estimates.

-The contracting body and the agent in charge of its office shall furnish to anyone making written application therefor who states that hethe person has supplied labor or materials for such work, and payment therefor has not been made, or that hethe person is being sued on any such bond, or that hethe person is the surety thereon, a certified copy of suchthe bond and the contract for which it was given, which copy shall beis prima facie evidence of the contents, execution and delivery of the original.
-Applicants shall pay for suchthe certified copies such reasonable fees as the contracting body or the agent in charge of its office fixes to cover the actual cost of preparation thereof.
+The contracting body and the agent in charge of its office shall furnish to anyone making written application therefor who states that the person has supplied labor or materials for such work and payment therefor has not been made, or that the person is being sued on any such bond, or that the person is the surety thereon, a certified copy of the bond and the contract for which it was given, which copy is prima facie evidence of the contents, execution and delivery of the original.
+Applicants shall pay for the certified copies such reasonable fees as the contracting body or the agent in charge of its office fixes to cover the actual cost of preparation thereof.